sneakers-the-rat/infrastructure/index.markdown

 [^osfspeed]: As I am writing this, I am getting a (very unscientific) maximum speed of 5MB/s on the [Open Science Framework](https://osf.io)

 Peer to peer systems have none of these problems, are inexpensive to maintain, and increase, rather than decrease, in performance the more people use them.

-In order to proceed with the rest of this section we need to give a brief description of a peer to peer networking protocol: [Bittorrent](https://en.wikipedia.org/wiki/BitTorrent).
-If you are already familiar with the basics of Bittorrent, you can safely collapse and skip the next section.
-Note that I am just using Bittorrent as an example, contemporary P2P systems have made substantial improvements on Bittorrent[^p2pdiscipline], explained after the interlude.
+!!
+Basic description of p2p system

 [^p2pdiscipline]: peer to peer systems are, maybe predictably, a whole academic subdiscipline.
 See {% cite shenHandbookPeertoPeerNetworking2010 %} for reference.